wiledal/gulp-include/README.md

 	* If set, all inclusions that does not match the extension(s) will be ignored

 ## Release log
+#### 1.0.1
+* Fixed issue which caused extensions to be "remembered" if `gulp-include` ran multiple times in a row, resulting in lost includes

 #### 1.0.0
 * Merged major refactoring by [scottmas](https://github.com/scottmas) - Many thanks!
 	* Rewritten core (regex, replacing and file mashing)